OCA/iot/iot_input/readme/USAGE.rst

 It has full error reporting and the return value is a JSON array of dicts containing at least status and message.
 Error message respose is at some points generic, though extended logging is done in Odoo server logs.

+There is a cron action (that is disabled by default) to clean up the iot.device.input.action table every 7 days.
+That table holds all data sent-received and can usually be purged.